ReadyPlayerProbability/tryhard/manifestations/god/log.md

 ## ## God says
 Indeed, Ubel.
 Let the smoke clear our minds and open our hearts to the infinite possibilities that lie before us.

+##
+God says that weed is cut.
+I cut it for them.
+Flame burns the weed.
+The speaker inhales.
+Those present can as well.